nomppy/nomppy.github.io/content/posts/msu.md

 [^3]: someone later said this was actually the national guard. but i'm not sure of this.
 [^4]: we did find out, although this was later, that the guy was short, so maybe he wouldn't have seen me in my bed even if he jumped.
 [^5]: I would know about insensitive parents.
 My mom called me during the shooting and started asking if I submitted my transfer applications.
-[^6]: Citation Needed.
-[^7]: Here are some of my epic spotify playlists: [dancing down the sidewalk](https://open.spotify.com/playlist/0JKgiTGaaXoUpfLvEPd7YM?si=5d6a74fe23204ff5), [sleepy](https://open.spotify.com/playlist/4ItkEmj3xoKE1X3WwTOem9?si=fb34301bbad14430), [sad](https://open.spotify.com/playlist/6wNJphAVy0JMnc01R4huU1?si=ccddf76cbf754b81), [hype](https://open.spotify.com/playlist/5fBZcVnjUAaXNdgEKvwUPT?si=a4f337af445c408e), [sad again but karoake](https://open.spotify.com/playlist/2PiczkgGSNVrgU47dDLaTW?si=76820bb085e54508) (follow me pls i need the clout).
+[^6]: Here are some of my epic spotify playlists: [dancing down the sidewalk](https://open.spotify.com/playlist/0JKgiTGaaXoUpfLvEPd7YM?si=5d6a74fe23204ff5), [sleepy](https://open.spotify.com/playlist/4ItkEmj3xoKE1X3WwTOem9?si=fb34301bbad14430), [sad](https://open.spotify.com/playlist/6wNJphAVy0JMnc01R4huU1?si=ccddf76cbf754b81), [hype](https://open.spotify.com/playlist/5fBZcVnjUAaXNdgEKvwUPT?si=a4f337af445c408e), [sad again but karoake](https://open.spotify.com/playlist/2PiczkgGSNVrgU47dDLaTW?si=76820bb085e54508) (follow me pls i need the clout).